vasusen-code/SaveRestrictedContentBot/README.md

 - `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`

 # Notice
-if you see any message like `ERROR R12` in heroku logs, just restart.
+- if you see any message like `ERROR R12` in heroku logs, just restart.
+- `CHANNEL INVALID` if channel not joined.